Logo Design Psychology: Fonts, Colours & Shapes

 Layering different design elements within your logo can add depth to the overall look – helping make it more eye-catching or complex if required – while establishing an order via hierarchy will help ensure that certain elements stand out above others, making them instantly recognisable.”

-If you're unfamiliar with either term: “Hierarchy is about establishing which parts of your logo should be given visual prominence,” adds Alex Griendling at the online magazine website Envato Tuts+, “so people concerned with visuals don't have any trouble understanding what they're supposed to see when they take their first glance at your mark.”
+If you're unfamiliar with either term, “Hierarchy is about establishing which parts of your logo should be given visual prominence,” adds Alex Griendling at the online magazine website Envato Tuts+, “so people concerned with visuals don't have any trouble understanding what they're supposed to see when they take their first glance at your mark.”

 Case Studies of Successful Logo Designs

 The psychological elements of logos and what makes them work can be determined by analysing case studies.
 These case studies provide examples of how the brand identity is communicated, how consumer behaviour and perception are affected, and insight into brand success.
-Designers seeking inspiration and guidance on creating a powerful logo may find lessons in these specific psychology principles.

-A prime example of this is the Starbucks logo redesign.
-The original design was a complex drawing containing a mermaid.
-Still, in 2011, it was streamlined to feature just the iconic Siren with no outer ring – creating a more straightforward, modern image that could better appeal to younger or more diverse audiences.
+Still, in 2011, it was streamlined to feature just the iconic Siren, with no outer ring, creating a more straightforward and modern image that could better appeal to younger or more diverse audiences.
 Lessons here include staying relevant, adapting to changing consumer preferences and using psychological methods to create strong identification.

 The Influence of Logo Design on Brand Perception

-The role of logo design in shaping brand perception and recognition is crucial.
-A well-designed logo contributes to brand recall, memorability, and association.
 When consumers repeatedly see a logo, it becomes associated with the brand's products, services, and values.
-Logo design is integral to overall brand psychology and affects a brand's personality, authority, and market value.
+Logo design is integral to a brand's overall psychology and significantly impacts its personality, authority, and market value.

 Using such a strategy helped McDonald's reinforce its positioning as a family-friendly fast-food chain because anyone who sees such branding will recognise it and associate it with other messages previously encountered elsewhere – thereby creating greater awareness using repetition.